If you have to buy it, get the best deal!

 The 0.17oz This Works Deep Sleep Pillow Spray is worth $1.86.
 Although I hate when samples fall below the $2 threshold (since Birchbox eliminated points for reviews, I pay $2 for sample in a 5 sample box), I really wanted to try this.
 I’ve never used anything like it, but I’ve heard of products that work this way.
 It uses essential oils to make one fall asleep faster and enjoy deeper sleep (or so it claims).
 This smells almost like a meadow, and the scent is very strong at first.
 If you can imagine rolling in the grass with flowers, you can imagine the scent.

 After laying on my pillow for less than five minutes, I felt extremely tired.
 Why on earth did I spray this before starting this article?
 Now, I just want to sleep instead of writing this.
-While my sleep induction could be a coincidence, I will never know until I use this again.
+After trying this more times, I can assure you that it helps induce sleep.
+Whenever I use this, sleep usually happens soon after.
 This did not help me sleep better, but in fairness to the product, I get up multiple times in the middle of the night to pee.
 It is not like this product can magically cure incontinence.
 People without a medical condition that keeps them from getting deep sleep can offer better reviews for this type of product.
 I did wake up smelling this way, so I know it transferred from my pillow to my body.

 This box has a $45.44 value.
 My personal value is also $45.44, because I will use everything in this box.
 Everything but the GlamGlow is new to me, and I never mind getting duplicates of those samples.
 That is an item I can always use.
 Even though I do not like samples that fall under $2 in value, the other items more than made up for the one that came short.
 If Birchbox keeps sending me boxes like this, I will probably stay subscribed even with the change to the points program.
 Through Birchbox, I’ve discovered some incredible items I never would have.
 The box of samples is a great draw if you love trying new things.